 So easy to make!
 This tasty Gluten Free Edible Cookie Dough Recipe is so yummy to eat on its own, mix in ice cream, and more!

-When you make this amazing gluten free edible cookie dough make extra.
+When you make this amazing gluten-free edible cookie dough make extra.
 Get some little plastic storage containers or small mason jars and pack some up.
 You can freeze it for a rainy day.
 There is no better feeling in the world than stumbling across a container of edible cookie dough in the freezer when you forgot it was there.

-We have even mixed a couple scoops of this into some homemade Coconut Ice Cream.
-Y’all have not lived until you try this.
+We have even mixed a couple of scoops of this into some homemade Coconut Ice Cream.
+Y'all have not lived until you try this.
 Making your own cookie dough ice cream is a must make at least once in your life.

 Gluten Free Edible Cookie Dough